MarkBind/markbind/docs/userGuide/reusingContents.md

 ## Creating Custom Fragments

 **MarkBind supports creating custom fragments**.
 A fragment is a piece of content that can be reused across multiple pages.
-This allows you to create reusable content that is not part of the _main-site_'s source files.
-This is similar to [reusing content](#reusing-contents-across-sites) but instead of reusing content from a _sub-site_, you reuse content from a fragment which can be excluded from page generation.
+This allows you to create reusable content similar to [reusing content](#reusing-contents-across-sites), but rather than reusing content from a _sub-site_, content is reused from fragments which can be excluded from page generation.

 <div class="indented">